-If you are like Cory and your eyes bother you after working on your computer, watching TV, or staring at a smartphone, it could be digital eye strain related to the blue-violet light emitted by electronic LED screens.
+If you are like Cory and your eyes bother you after working on your computer, watching TV, or staring at a smartphone, it could be digital eye strain related to the blue light exposure from electronic LED screens.
 This light is also known to adversely affect your ability to sleep (nearly 80 percent of Americans report using digital devices within an hour of heading for bed).

 “Despite numerous [blue light] filter changes to my computer screen,” she says, “I still suffered tremendous pressure behind my eyes at the end of each and every day until now.”